-The word ‘Insecurity’ (Noun) refers to a lack of confidence, safety, or certainty in oneself, situations, or conditions.
-In this guide, you’ll explore its full meaning, definition, origin, real-world usage, and closely related synonyms and antonyms.
+The word ‘Insecurity’ (noun) refers to a lack of confidence or certainty, either in yourself or in a situation.
+In this guide, you’ll explore its full meaning, definition, origin, real-world usage, and closely related synonyms and antonyms, plus practical FAQs for everyday understanding.

 Insecurity Explained in Depth